 She has over 20 years’ experience working with adults and young people in a variety of settings.
 Fiona works with people who may be suffering from a range of difficulties including trauma, abuse, bereavement, depression and anxiety.

-Anna is an NCS accredited counsellor and holds an Advanced Diploma in Psychotherapeutic Counselling and an MA in Counselling.
+Anna is an NCS accredited counsellor and a member of the BACP and she holds an Advanced Diploma in Psychotherapeutic Counselling and an MA in Counselling.

 She has a lot of experience in working with families and young people in a range of settings – prior to her current role as a counsellor she had many years of experience as a youth worker and mediator.